 Would you please not attempt to wire a power tool yourself or even bring it to an unqualified person to be fixed?
 Then, you will get a qualified electrician to fix it.

 It is because electrical work is extremely delicate, and any error could result in a dangerous situation.

 As a result, it is safe to assume that a qualified electrician should conduct all electrical work for safety reasons.

 Electric work is best left to a local professional service person or the manufacturer’s service facility.
 Novices should not rewire the majority of power tool electrical systems.

 You must follow power tool safety rules at all times during your work!

 The importance of working safely cannot be overstated.
 If you’re a skilled worker, you shouldn’t take the safe use of power tools lightly.

-Always remember that you are responsible for your own safety, and you will be held responsible for the safety of your hands and power tools as well.
+Always remember that you are responsible for your safety, and you will be held accountable for protecting your hands and power tools.

 Maintain awareness of the work environment around you.
 For example, cords are a common hazard when operating power tools.

 When using corded power tools, keep an eye out for those criss-cross cables and hoses.